 We discuss, negotiate, and review all changes to policies that affect staff, within the limits established by the General Assembly Resolutions.
 Changes to policies may be suggested by both management as well as staff.
 Also, the UN staff unions must be consulted on any changes to the Staff Rules and Regulations.

 Our Union is taking a strong and pro-active role in the SMC.
-The former President of our Staff Union, and since January 2023 our new President, have been serving as a member of the Steering Group (the “3x3 Contact Group”) since April 2019.
+The former President of our Staff Union, and since January 2023 our Vice-President, have been serving as a member of the Steering Group (the “3x3 Contact Group”) since April 2019.
 This Group, comprised of three representatives from management and three representatives from staff, coordinates the work of the SMC, closely together with the SMC President, Vice-President, and Secretary.